Arroyo de la Cruz manzanita, San Luis Obispo Co.

 1. Philip V. Wells (1968) later remarked that Willis L. Jepson’s approach to Arctostaphylos taxonomy involved “weighting conspicuous characters.”
 Therefore, “all auriculate-leaved manzanitas” became varieties of A. andersonii.
 Though A. pajaroensis and A. cruzensis do share auriculate leaves and ovaries with dense, white, nonglandular hairs, A. pajaroensis is erect-growing with shredding bark and bifacial leaves, and is restricted to a few sandy areas in s Santa Cruz and n Monterey cos. (see Factsheet at http://www.elkhornsloughctp.org/factsheet/factsheet.php?SPECIES_ID=8).

-2. Since both A. cruzensis and C. maritimus are absent from the vicinity of San Simeon, Hoover speculated that this location was the actual source of Katherine Brandegee’s 1889 specimens of both taxa labeled “San Simeon,” explaining that it was common practice during the 19th century to give the nearest town as the locality.
+2. Since both A. cruzensis and C. maritimus are absent from the vicinity of San Simeon, Hoover speculated that this location was not the actual source of Katherine Brandegee’s 1889 specimens of both taxa labeled “San Simeon.”
+He explained that it was common practice during the 19th century to give the nearest town as the locality.

 3. Arctostaphylos cruzensis is a diploid (n=13), while A. tomentosa subsp. tomentosa is a tetraploid (n=26).
 Both are members of the larger clade/lineage (see Wahlert et al 2009, Vasey & Parker 2014).
 Hybrids generally occur between diploids and tetraploids or between diploid species belonging to the same lineage.
 A. hookeri var. hearstiorum is a member of the small clade/lineage, and so generally (> 96% of the time) does not hybridize with A. cruzensis (Wahlert et al. 2009, Vasey & Parker 2014, Kauffmann et al. 2015).